 - Subscriber Parameters - use any of the 5 subscriber parameters to insert useful values.
 Note that these parameters get parsed and appear in the raw data report, which makes them very handy for performing data aggregation or filtering.

-Add any other parameter to the tracking link simply by typing it in a new parameter box.
-For more information about AppsFlyer's Tracking Link Structure and Parameters.
+Add any other parameter to the attribution link simply by typing it in a new parameter box.
+For more information about AppsFlyer's Attribution Link Structure and Parameters.

 The following setup below is displayed when retargeting is enabled.

 1. Standard Link vs. OneLink